 I wouldn't lie though, as great as it was, a few frustrations did occur since we were required to have a certain amount of sketches by the end of the day.
 At some point, I felt a bit constrained with the time and the requirement of sketches since not everything I saw caught my eye and I felt forced to keep sketching even when I didn't feel like it anymore.
 It was tiring, that's for sure.
 Nevertheless, it was a refreshing experience to simply go out, observe and draw, especially with friends.
 I would say that it's been a while since I worked on any illustrations and this was a nice way of getting in touch with that part of myself.

-The more we pay attention to our feelings and these stories that surround us, the more we become attuned to them and the more the universe gives us something to follow upon.
+The more we pay attention to our feelings and the stories that surround us, the more we become attuned to them.

 Resist The Urge of Making Things Perfect